mechmotum/skijumpdesign/docs/install.rst

    (skijumpdesign-lib-dev)$ python setup.py develop

-There are several conda environment files that may be of use:
+There are several conda environment files provided in the source code that may be of use:

 - ``skijumpdesign-app.yml``: Installs the versions of the required dependencies to run the library and the web app pinned to specific versions for the app.
   These are the versions we use to run the official web app.
 - ``skijumpdesign-app-opt.yml``: Installs the versions of the required and optional dependencies to run the library and the web app pinned to specific versions for the app.
 These are the versions we use to run the official web app.
 - ``skijumpdesign-app-dev.yml``: Installs the versions of the required dependencies to run the library and the web app pinned to specific versions